-Throughout our English teaching there is a great emphasis placed on developing and enriching communication and language skills and the understanding of story structure.
+Throughout our English teaching there is a great emphasis placed on developing and enriching communication and language skills and the understanding of writing structures.

 We recognise the importance of the children seeing value in their English work.
 Each classroom, as well as outside areas, has a dedicated display area specifically for English and writing.
 By displaying children's work in this way we provide an opportunity for children to show what they have learnt and celebrate their progress.
 We also have a celebration wall in our school hall where a child is chosen during our weekly Praise assembly as the 'Writer of the week' and the 'Reader of the week'.
-Their learning is displayed for everyone to see.